ricokoff/FACT-AI/README.md

 ## Repo structure
 - Root: presentation, notebook, report, and images generated from code
 - SENN: code, which includes all utils used in the notebook
+        note: many functionalities were taken from https://github.com/dmelis/SENN

 ## How to work with this repo
 1. Make sure you have python 3.6 installed (if not, we cannot guarantee if the code will work)